gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 ```

 Furthermore, to ensure only designated namespaces will be used during CI runs, inform the configuration
-`namespace_overwrite_allowed` with proper regular expression, when empty the overwrite behaviour is
+`namespace_overwrite_allowed` with proper regular expression.
+When left empty the overwrite behaviour is
 disabled.

 ## Define keywords in the config toml